 If you view this through the lens of the various sectors within higher education (e.g., public, nonprofit private (large and medium), nonprofit private (small), and for-profit), there will be some winners and some losers.
 We are expecting that the largest impacts on the sector will be in the public and small nonprofit privates, and it all goes back to funding.

 First, the good news (for some).
 We don’t expect the large private nonprofits (e.g., the Ivy’s, Stanford, Cal Poly, Purdue, Notre Dame, etc.) to be impacted more than marginally.
 Even if they do suffer cash flow issues in the short term, their name recognition will allow them to bounce back, even if they are shuttered for in-person classes for a year or even more.

-Similarly, large for-profits such as Southern New Hampshire, Phoenix, Strategic Education (Strayer + Capella), and Purdue Global should be fine provided their investors cut them some slack.
-Their stock price may take a hit, but if they have enough cash on hand and/or lines of credit, they will be fine.
+Similarly, large for-profits and publics such as Southern New Hampshire, Phoenix, Strategic Education (Strayer + Capella), and Purdue Global should be fine provided their investors and government entities cut them some slack.
+With the for-profits, their stock price may take a hit, but if they have enough cash on hand and/or lines of credit, they will be fine.
 This will be especially true if they are predominately (or completely) online.
 What may hurt them is the students’ ability to pay for their education.
 Will they have jobs, grants or employers that will be paying the tuition bill?

 However, there is bad news.
 We are predicting that the publics, small and medium-size private nonprofits that are primarily tuition-driven, and smaller/small for-profits will bear the brunt of the impact.

 For public institutions, state budgets have been and will continue to be severely impacted (and in some cases, very severely).
 We are already seeing significant cuts to education institutions and budgets.
 These will get worse before they get better and will result in layoffs, mergers of campuses within systems, and even campus closures.